-2016 – Midfielder Gini Wijnaldum signed from Newcastle United for an initial £23m, bagging thirteen goals in 139 outings to date, and helping us to claim the UEFA Champions League in Madrid last month.
+2016 – Midfielder Gini Wijnaldum signed from Newcastle United for an initial £23m, bagging eighteen goals in 183 outings to date, so far helping us to claim the Premier League, UEFA Champions League and UEFA Super Cup.
 On the same day, veteran keeper Alex Manninger arrived from Augsburg on a free transfer, only making it to the bench on four occasions and failing to make a first-team appearance before retiring in May 2017.

 1980 - Dirk Kuyt was born in Katwijk aan Zee in the Netherlands.
 He signed from Feyenoord for £9m in August 2006, striking 71 times in 285 reds outings, including a goal in the Champions League Final in Athens in 2007, and a treble against Manchester United in March 2011.
 He moved on to Fenerbahçe SK for €1m in June 2012.

 1984 – Stewart Downing was born in Middlesbrough.
 The England international winger moved to Anfield in July 2011 from Aston Villa for £18.5m, netting seven times in 91 outings before moving to West Ham United for £6m in August 2013, as well as scoring in the shoot-out as we claimed the Carling Cup at Wembley in February 2012.

 1900 – Scottish wing-half Robert Ireland was born in Darvel in Ayrshire.
 He signed from Rangers in November 1929, but only made one senior appearance before joining St. Johnstone in July 1931.